AHRQ-CDS/AHRQ-CDS-Connect-API/doc/Usage.md

 The [REST UI module](https://www.drupal.org/project/restui) is not required, but it makes enabling and configuring the RESTful endpoints provided by the CDS Connect API much easier.

 The CDS Connect API assumes that a CDS artifact content type has been defined in the Drupal instance in which it is installed.
-A module that installs the CDS Connect artifact content type is included with the test fixtures (discussed below).
+A module that installs the CDS Connect artifact content type is included in the `modules` folder (discussed below).

 ## Tests